pekat-vision/toshiba-teli-pekatvision/README.md

-# Toshiba Teli & Pekat example
+# Toshiba Teli & Pekat Vision example

-The example shows how to connect to Toshiba Teli camera, acquire one image and analyze it in Pekat.
+The example shows how to connect to Toshiba Teli camera, acquire one image and analyze it in Pekat Vision.
 Both Python and C++ examples require Toshiba Teli
 SDK to be installed on your system.
 You will also need to modify the code to reference your instance of Pekat server - just search for `host` in
 Python and `pv_create_remote_analyzer` in C++.